openjs-foundation/cross-project-council/project-resources/npm-continuity-policy.md

 To initiate this process, please create an issue in the [Infrastructure repository](https://github.com/openjs-foundation/infrastructure/issues/new?template=IT-SUPPORT-REQUEST.yml).

 * If you use npm Organizations, you will add this account to your Organization(s) and grant it the Owner role.
-* If you don’t use npm Organizations, you will add this account as a Maintainer to your npm Packages.
+* If you don’t use npm Organizations, you will add this account as an Owner to your npm Packages.

 ### Option 2: Opt Out**